FrancoRosa/update-ui/readme.md

 ## How to use it

 Create a folder containing files and a `info.json` file.
-The json file should contain the update version name, the files needed and the appropriate directions where to save them.
+The json file should contain the update version name, additional commands (Ex: create a new folder),the files needed and the appropriate directions where to save them.
 Example:

 ```json
 {